aceismtemple/devarim/Memos/FundamentalLaws.md

 1. Do not eat blood
 2. Do not participate in pagan events
+3. Do not support pagan gods
-3. Do not take illegal drugs
+4. Do not take illegal drugs
-4. Do not lie or bear false witness
+5. Do not lie or bear false witness
+6. Do not participate in harmful genetic modification